opentensor/developer-docs/docs/btcli/btcli-playground.md

 Transfer some Tao from playground-test1 to playground-test2.
 We can get the `--destination` address from the `wallet list` command above.

+Note: Just because the transaction fails to display in the browser below does not mean it failed on-chain.
+Check playground-test2's balance using the above command.

 :::tip run it!
 <codapi-settings url="https://bittensor-codex.com/v1">
 </codapi-settings>